aaron-mohtar-co/Lemon-IoT-BLE-nRF52840/README.md

 # Lemon IoT - BLE-nRF52840 module
 This repository is the primary location for support files for the Lemon IoT - BLE nRF52840 module.

-The module is based on a [nRF52840 versatile bluetooth 5.3 SoC](https://www.nordicsemi.com/products/nrf52840) from Nordic Semiconductor.
+The module is based on a [nRF52840 Multiprotocol Bluetooth 5.3 SoC supporting Bluetooth Low Energy, Bluetooth mesh, NFC, Thread and Zigbee](https://www.nordicsemi.com/products/nrf52840) from Nordic Semiconductor.

 ## Board Files

-Before you can target the Lemon IoT BLE module in Zephyr (nRF Connect SDK), board files will need to be downloaded from the [Zephyr board files](https://github.com/aaron-mohtar-co/Lemon-IoT-BLE-nRF52842/tree/main/Zephyr%20board%20files/arm) folder and placed in the \Nordic\<SDK version>\zephyr\boards\arm folder.
+Before you can target the Lemon IoT BLE module in Zephyr (nRF Connect SDK), board files will need to be downloaded from the [Zephyr board files](https://github.com/aaron-mohtar-co/Lemon-IoT-BLE-nRF52840/tree/main/Zephyr%20board%20files/arm) folder and placed in the \Nordic\<SDK version>\zephyr\boards\arm folder.

 One target exists
-* Lemon IoT NRF52840
+* Lemon IoT nRF52840

 ## Serial Bootloader